polarityio/zscaler/README.md

 ### Category Notes:

 The category ID is not the same as the category name.
 In order to configure which categories you want to add or remove URLs from, you must list the category ID.
-There are a couple ways of doing this.

-## Option 1:

-If the category is not displayed from clicking on the category like suggested in option 1.
-An alternative is to get the category id from request options in the browser.
-To do this, follow the steps below:
+To find the category ID, follow the steps below:

 1. Navigate to the Zscaler Admin Portal and login using our Zscaler credentials.
    ![image](./assets/zscaler-login.png)

 2. Once logged in, on the left-hand side of the zscalar dashboard, hover over the 'Administration' button, a menu will appear, under the 'Resources' section, click on 'URL Categories'.
    ![image](./assets/side-bar-menu.png)

 3. When viewing the list of categories in the zscalar dashboard, right-click on the page and select 'inspect' from the dropdown menu.
 This will open the developer tools.